i2p/i2p.i2p/installer/lib/jbigi/README.txt

 On Feb 8, 2006, the libjbigi-linux-viac3.so was added to jbigi.jar after
 being compiled by jrandom on linux/p4 (cross compiled to --host=viac3)

+On Feb 27, 2006, jbigi-win-athlon.dll was copied to jbigi-win-athlon64.dll,
+as it should offer amd64 users better performance than jbigi-win-none.dll until we get a full amd64 build.